 In a recent study on loss and trauma, more than half of people respond with resilience (see Figure 1).
 They may be heartbroken, but they are able to work, connect with others, and concentrate on daily living almost immediately after trauma or loss.
 However, 17% experienced prolonged difficulties without improvement (Bonanno et al., 2022).
-This group may meet the criteria for prolonged grief disorder, defined as a pervasive yearning for the deceased that persists past 6 months, coupled with emotional numbness and difficulty functioning.
-Symptoms of prolonged grief disorder include emotional pain, difficulties engaging in life, and feelings of numbness and meaninglessness one year and longer after the loss.
+This group may meet the criteria for prolonged grief disorder, defined as a pervasive yearning for the deceased that persists past 6 months, coupled with emotional numbness and difficulties engaging in life, and feelings of numbness and meaninglessness one year and longer after the loss.